top of page

 Also known as bisexual erasure or bisexual invisibility, this is the tendency to ignore, remove, falsify, or reexplain evidence of bisexuality in history, academia, news media, and other primary sources.
 In its most extreme form, bierasure can include the belief that bisexuality itself does not exist.

-According to the University of Pittsburgh Graduate School of Public Health, the lack of acceptance towards bisexuality plagues not only straight individuals but also lesbian women and gay men, as well.
+According to the University of Pittsburgh Graduate School of Public Health, the lack of acceptance towards bisexuality plagues not only straight individuals but also lesbian women and gay men.
 Their study found that participants often used the words “confused,” “different,” and “experimental” to describe bisexual people.

 Triangle Badges